New Year's Eve: South Sudan

 In South Sudan, South Sudanese attend church services at many churches in Juba.
 The service begins at 9 pm.
 At the stroke of midnight, the famous carol, "Hark!
 The Herald Angels Sing" is sung to mark the end and beginning of the year with a blessing.
 The service ends at 12:30 am.

+Tunisia

+In Tunisia, Tunisians celebrate by spending the evening in restaurants and hotels and exchange gifts and flowers, or travel outside Tunisia to spend New Year's Eve in a European country.
+But most Tunisians prefer to celebrate it at home in a family evening with relatives and friends.

+Tunisians buy cakes or prepare them at home, in addition to holding dinner banquets, as roast chicken remains the main dish for this occasion, and staying up until midnight to eat cake as the first moments of the new year arrive.

+In recent years, the popular Tunisian film Choufli Hal, New Year's Eve is broadcast every year, ending just minutes before the new year.
+This has become an annual tradition.

 Asia

 Azerbaijan

 The Gregorian calendar is still in force after Azerbaijan became an independent republic, and 1 January is celebrated as a day off.
 The day before, 31 December, is also marked as International Solidarity Day of Azerbaijanis, marking the double anniversary of that day in 1989 when the local residents took down the Soviet–Iranian border in then-Nakhichevan ASSR to reunite with Iranian Azerbaijanis south of the border, as well as the Istanbul-held first World Congress of Azerbaijanis which tackled issues regarding the Azeri expat communities.

 Celebrations of the holiday are influenced from its Soviet history, at midnight the national anthem is played on all TV stations following the message of the President of Azerbaijan produced by state channel AzTV.